mihir09/ShopMart/README.md

 Serverless Application built upon Firebase
 Added Search, Update, Delete and Cancel operations for the product.

-Modified the products UI with additional features of pagination, sorting and search built using Angular Material
+Modified the products UI with additional features of pagination, sorting and search built using Angular Material.

+Seperated component of product card and product category filter for making them reusable and readbility of the code.

+Displays products with categories filter options.
+Sticky options so that categories can be selected while scrolling products.
 </p>

 ## Local Development